 The following video is part of an “Understanding Academic Integrity” playlist.
 To watch the other videos of the series, click the playlist button.

-UBC Resources & Policies
+UBC Websites & Policies

-Academic Integrity & Citations (Webpage, CLC)
+Academic Integrity & Citations (Website, CLC)

 Want to learn more about the specifics of citations and academic integrity?
 We have broken these down into even more detail here!

-UBC Academic Integrity (Webpage, UBC)
+UBC Academic Integrity (Website, UBC)

 This webpage offers a comprehensive place to understand and explore different aspects of academic integrity that are specific to the UBC community.